Sylvie Rattray-Aubert

 School: Southwest Red Rock High School

-Hobbies and Interests: Cheerleading, Gymnastics/Acrobatics, socializing, fashion, plushie collection, casual video games
+Hobbies and Interests: Cheerleading, socialising, fashion, plushie collection, casual video games

-Appearance: Sylvie is very short, standing at a puny 4 feet and 7 inches tall and weighing a meager 71 lbs.
+Appearance: Sylvie is very short, standing at 4 feet and 7 inches tall and weighing 71 lbs.
 The rest of her body is proportionate, at least her upper body, which is petite and lithe.
-Her lower body, including her hips and thighs, are on the slightly thicker, curvier side, somewhat due to her GHD causing abnormal fat distribution, but mostly because of her gymnastics exercises.
+Her lower body, including her hips and thighs, are on the slightly thicker, curvier side, somewhat due to her Growth Hormone Deficiency causing abnormal fat distribution, but mostly because of her gymnastics exercises.
 She has a very powerful core as a result.
 Her legs themselves are decently long compared to the rest of her, giving her a slightly elongated appearance.

 She has a head of neat, straight light blonde hair, slightly wavy at the ends that, when let loose, goes down to around the middle of her shoulder blades.
 She usually has it done in a bun or either a half up or fully done ponytail, almost always with her signature red hair tie, the long, sharp tips of the bow pointed and stuck out nearly like a rabbit’s ears.